 1. Lack of Executive Endorsement for BPM Project

-The first BPM Pitfall where executive endorsement is the key to successful BPM implementation.
+The first BPM Pitfall is where executive endorsement is the key to successful BPM implementation.
 The senior executives in the organization must commit themselves to the project, irrespective of the direction from which it originates (IT, business unit, etc.).

 Want the Value-Added Support to resolve your Business Technology Problems?